 As a member of Los Angeles Mayor Eric Garcetti's team, Carter serves as a program manager on the Great Streets Initiative, which seeks to create vibrant community places along Los Angeles' commercial corridors.

-As a resident of Santa Monica, Carter serves as an appointed member of the Santa Monica Housing Commission, an advisory body to the Housing Authority and City Council on affordable housing matters.
+As a resident of Santa Monica, Carter has served as an appointed member of the Santa Monica Planning and Housing Commissions.

 Carter earned his Master of Urban and Regional Planning degree at the UCLA Luskin School of Public Affairs.
 Carter was recruited to UCLA with an Institute for Transportation Studies Fellowship, a Martin Wachs Scholarship and a David and Marianna Fisher Fellowship.